uber/orbit/README.md

 - requires PyStan as a system dependency.
 PyStan is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html), which is a free, copyleft license for software.

 # Orbit: A Python Package for Bayesian Forecasting

-Orbit is a Python package for Bayesian forecasting models developed under object-oriented design.
-It provides a familiar and intuitive initialize-fit-predict interface for working with time series tasks, while utilizing probabilistic modeling api under the hood.
+Orbit is a Python package for Bayesian time series forecasting and inference.
+It provides a familiar and intuitive initialize-fit-predict interface for time series tasks, while utilizing probabilistic programing languages under the hood.

-The initial release supports concrete implementation for the following
+Currently, it supports concrete implementations for the following
 models:

+-  Exponential Smoothing (ETS)
 -  Damped Local Trend (DLT)
 -  Local Global Trend (LGT)

-Both models, which are variants of exponential smoothing, support seasonality and exogenous (time-independent) features.

-The initial release also supports the following sampling methods for model estimation:
+It also supports the following sampling methods for model estimation:

 -  Markov-Chain Monte Carlo (MCMC) as a full sampling method